2010 Hong Kong electoral reform: Variables

 Pan-democrats all agreed that the proposals do not go far enough, but were divided on what action is needed.
 Significantly, the Democratic Party opted to engage with Beijing to negotiate, parting company with the Civic Party and the LSD.
 In January 2010, five legislators from the Civic Party and the LSD resigned their seats as part of the 'Five Constituencies Resignation' concept for meaningful political reform; Albert Chan, Alan Leong, Tanya Chan, "Longhair" Leung Kwok-hung and Wong Yuk-man resigned from LegCo.
 Their resignations were submitted on 26 January 2010, with effect on 29 January 2010.
 Beijing warned the five legislator not to resign.
 Chief executive Donald Tsang said the "so-called referendum" had no legal grounding.
-The resignations precipitated a by-election throughout the territory which takes place on 16 May 2010.
+The resignations precipitated a by-election throughout the territory which took place on 16 May 2010.

 The 2009 package

-In a surprise move, the government unveiled the revised package before they were scheduled.
+In a surprise move, the government unveiled the revised package before it was scheduled.
 Key proposals, such as increasing the Election Committee for the chief executive election from 800 members to 1,200 in 2012 and increasing the number of Legislative Council members from 60 to 70, remained unchanged.
 It was proposed that the five additional Legco seats for the district council constituency would be elected by proportional representation instead of block voting as suggested by pan-democrats.
 Announcing the plan, Chief Secretary Henry Tang said the government tried to find the "maximum latitude to enhance the democratic elements of the two elections in 2012."
 He urged legislators to accept this 'golden opportunity' because there was no room for further concessions.
-The proposals will be put before Legco on 23 June, before the summer recess.
+The proposals were to be put before Legco on 23 June, before the summer recess.